MinecraftWiiUCodes/MinecraftWiiUPlaza/Codes/RAM Edits/General/Anti-Kick_v1.6.md

 > <br/>
 > Re-Created by : David xF

-Prevents you from ever being kicked, patches the ClientPacketListener::handleDisconnect function.
+Prevents you from ever being kicked.
+It patches the ClientPacketListener::handleDisconnect function.
 As an addition this also allows custom text to show whenever the packet is patched.

 Addresses | Values